 This self-proclaimed villain lives in the outer rim on the Disco Dilletante planet.
 Nowhere else in the galaxy will you find someone so mean and so evil.
 But if you ask for one of the best disco DJs in the universe to play at your party, you better hire him lest you find yourself in the Sarlacc belly where you are slowly digested over a…thousand years.

-To the citizens of the galaxy, Dieter is better known as Tiney.
-It’s believed that he was born 700 years ago.
+It’s believed that Tiney was born 700 years ago.
 He functioned as a master to many of the galaxy’s DJs and is widely considered a “DJ’s DJ.”
 Despite his great wisdom and infinite knowledge about disco (most believe Bad Boy Baader once was his student, but Baader would never admit that), he is still trying to master the science of time.
 He is collecting watches.
 He is always too late.

 Jeronimo (Crew: Hardware)